 You can turn your press release into checklists, Top 10s, quizzes, videos and more, and vice versa.
-Make your press release stand out and offer interactivity by presenting it as a quiz.
-Keep the question, “Why should anyone care?” in mind as you create your press release, and chances are you will hit the sweet spot of human interest, news and usefulness.
+Make it stand out and offer interactivity by presenting it as a quiz.
+Keep the question, “Why should anyone care?” in mind as you create your editorial, and chances are you will hit the sweet spot of human interest, news and usefulness.

 Focus on the Needs of Your Target Audience